 In India, HIV services have been targeted at transgender people – reaching an estimated 83% of the transgender population.
 They have also made marked steps in officially recognising transgender people, also called Hijras, as a third gender.
-This means that local authorities need to ensure that they have health and social programmes that meet their needs, whilst also giving them the right to vote.10
+This means that local authorities need to ensure that they have health and social programmes that meet their needs, while also giving them the right to vote.20

-Providing welfare, employment initiatives and housing can address the factors that make transgender people more likely to have risky sex.11 Services for other needs should also be provided, such as mental health counselling and support for a sex change operation.
+Providing welfare, employment initiatives and housing can address the factors that make transgender people more to engage in high-risk sex.21 Services for other needs should also be provided, such as mental health counselling and support for a sex change operation.